 The failure to list or report the debt to a credit reporting agency is irrelevant, the real issue is the statute of limitations: the legal deadline for filing suit.
 Beware; Local utility services are often non-profit agencies, and some have policies against allowing new services to individuals who...Read more »

 divorce has significant emotional and financial consequences.
 It sounds like you need to file ( forget asking for an "agreed divorce" - if he has treated you so badly, you don't need his agreement, you have grounds to dissolve the marriage even if he disagrees).
-The order of protection can also be...Read more »
+The order of...Read more »

 Impossible to answer without additional information; in a divorce in Tennessee, the judge is not bound by the labels or designations on title certificates, or deeds or signature cards on banks accounts.
-The classification of an asset as either "marital property" or "separate property" requires the...Read more »
+The classification of an asset as either "marital property" or "separate...Read more »

 This is too complicate to answer in this simple question/answer format. if I understand what you are asking- it certainly sounds like it would be unlikely that a judge would award any of this property to your husband in a divorce situation.
 However, that are many other factors the Judge MUST...Read more »